Iliyan-Y/bank-tech-test/Readme.md

 # Set Up

+- npm install
+- to see the test coverage npm test
 - open SpecRunner.html -> will show the test results
 - while SpecRunner.html is open right click and inspect the page to open the console tab
 - in the console tap create new account "let account = new Bank()"